rust-embedded/discovery/microbit/src/03-setup/README.md

 **NOTE** This may fail due to frequent changes in `probe-rs`.
 If so, go to <https://probe.rs> and follow the current installation instructions there.

-Finally, verify that you have successfully installed `cargo-embed`.
+Finally, verify that you have successfully installed `cargo-embed` by running:

 ```console
 $ cargo embed --version